 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 4740, 8177, 10334):

-If the Control ID subfield is 0, the Control Information subfield contains scheduling information for an HE trigger-based PPDU that carries an immediate acknowledgment and follows the HE MU PPDU containing the Control Information subfield (see 27.5.2.2 (Rules for soliciting UL MU frames)).The format of the Control Information subfield is defined in Figure 9-15c (Control Information subfield format when Control ID subfield is 0).
+If the Control ID subfield is 0, the Control Information subfield contains UL MU response scheduling (UMRS) information for the HE Trigger-based PPDU that follows the HE MU PPDU containing this(#8177) Control Information subfield (see 27.5.2.2 (Rules for soliciting UL MU frames)).
+The format of the subfield is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 0). (#4740)

+NOTE—The A-MPDU contained in the HE Trigger-based PPDU carries one immediate acknowledgment, if the preceding PPDU solicits an acknowledgment, and it might additionally contain other frames that do not solicit immediate responses, such as QoS Null frames with Ack Policy of No Ack, Action No Ack frames, as defined in 27.5.2.3 (STA behavior). (#10334)